Al-Qaeda in the Arabian Peninsula: Size and Membership

 The International Crisis Group maintains that before the Yemeni revolution in 2011, AQAP possessed at most 'several hundred members.'
-According to the Yemeni foreign minister Abu Bakr al-Kurbi, the group had as many as 300 members by late 2009.
+According to the Yemeni foreign minister Abu Bakr Al-Kurbi, the group had as many as 300 members by late 2009.
 An estimate from the U.S. Department of State suggested that AQAP had approximately 1,000 members in 2014.
 This number had increased to 4,000 in a State Department release covering the group during 2016, after the Yemeni civil war had started.
 A UN Security Council report from July 2024 indicated that AQAP had between 2,000 and 3,000 members.

-According to an analysis by Murad Batal al-Shishani in 2010, AQAP was primarily composed of Yemenis, who reportedly make up 56 percent of the group's membership.
+According to an analysis by Murad Batal Al-Shishani in 2010, AQAP was primarily composed of Yemenis, who reportedly make up 56 percent of the group's membership.
 Among Yemenis, tribal representation is equally split among northern and southern tribes.
 The rest of the organization was composed of Saudis, who made up 37 percent, and foreigners, who made up 7 percent.
-In regards to Ansar al-Sharia, a report from 2012 states that nearly 70 percent of the group's fighters in Abyan governorate are from Jawf and Marib gonverorates, implying that they don't have a tribal connection to where they operate.
+In regards to Ansar Al-Sharia, a report from 2012 states that nearly 70 percent of the group's fighters in Abyan governorate are from Jawf and Marib governorates, implying that they don't have a tribal connection to where they operate.